Thai authorities focus on suspect seen in CCTV footage at blast site

 Prime Minister Prayuth Chan-ocha also referred to the man as a suspect without giving details.
 He said there were “still anti-government groups out there.”
 He did not elaborate.

-Junta spokesman Werachon dismissed rumours that the man was disguised.
+Junta spokesman Werachon dismissed rumors that the man was disguised.
 “There was no disguise.
 He was wearing a t-shirt and shorts,” he said.

 Police were at the blood-splattered site on Tuesday, some wearing white gloves and carrying plastic bags, searching for clues to an attack that could hurt Thailand’s important tourism industry and dent investor confidence.

-The Thai baht fell to its weakest in more than six years on concern the bombing may scare off visitors.
-Thai stocks fell as much as 3 percent.
+The Thai baht THB=TH fell to its weakest in more than six years on concern the bombing may scare off visitors.
+Thai stocks .SETI fell as much as 3 percent.

 Police said the death toll was 22, with 123 people wounded.